frazier-at-cpcc/cpcc-registration/DOCKER_DEPLOYMENT.md

 - GitHub Actions provides free minutes for public repositories
 - Private repositories have limited free minutes
 - DockerHub has rate limits for anonymous pulls
-- Consider using GitHub Container Registry (
+- Consider using GitHub Container Registry (ghcr.io) as an alternative